montchr/dotfield/README.md

 ### `boschic`

-A three-faced beast lurking in the shadows of my living room.
+A beast lurking in the shadows of my living room.

 Originally built in 2015, recently revamped.